Signalspielplatz/Chaospager-Infos/FAQ.md

 # Chaospager FAQ

 **Q: What model of pagers are you using?**
 A: We're building our own pagers!
-Goto this link here for more: [Hardware](https://signalspielplatz.de/Hardware.html)
+Go to this link here for more: [Hardware](https://signalspielplatz.de/Hardware.html)

 **Q: What frequency will be used for public broadcasts at 39c3?**
 A: 439.9875 MHz